CIDgravity/cidg-docs/content/en/storage-providers/manage/storage-acceptance-logic/index.md

 - `Division`

 {{< alert icon="warning" >}}
-Each operation is limited to a maximum ofi 2 elements, but operations can be combined to cover more complex operations.
+Each operation is limited to a maximum of 2 elements, but operations can be combined to cover more complex opetations.

 For example, to sum 3 elements : `VariableA + (VariableB + VariableC)`
 {{< /alert >}}